Lauri1010/NeuralNetworkML/README.md

 - Install cygwin: https://www3.ntu.edu.sg/home/ehchua/programming/howto/EclipseCpp_HowTo.html
   MAKE sure you download all dependencies.

-  Compiled with windows Cygwin libraries
+  Compiled with windows Cygwin librarie.
+Note that this requires -fopenmp even though its not used

-# Compiling the code example

-g++ -O3 -Wall -c -fmessage-length=0 -fopenmp -MMD -MP -MF"src/neuralm.d" -MT"src/neuralm.o" -o "src/neuralm.o" "../src/neuralm.cpp"

-g++ -fopenmp -o "NeuralM.exe"  ./src/neuralm.o